Facebook Music Copyright Rules for Reels, Stories, Live, and Ads

 Edit and export standards

-Set loudness targets that leave headroom for voice over.
+Set loudness targets that leave headroom for voice-over.
 Aim for balanced mixes where narration cuts through music without distortion.
 Overly loud tracks raise red flags and can make speech unintelligible, hurting both compliance and audience retention.

 Export stem-based versions of projects so individual elements like vocals, beats, or pads can be swapped quickly.
 If a track triggers enforcement, editors can replace one stem without rebuilding the entire project timeline.